 What to Do About a Patchy Beard

 We understand that there are some cases of beard patchiness that will never ever be remedied.
 However, that doesn’t mean that you need to opt for the completely shaven look either.
-Although we don’t suggest this to many, the best way to combat persistent beard patchiness is to simply opt for a shorter length of facial hair, going as far as what many simply consider “scruff.”
+Although we don’t suggest this to many, the best way to combat persistent beard patchiness is to simply opt for a shorter length of facial hair, going as far as what many simply consider scruff.
 Much like baldness, it’s much less noticeable when your facial hair is already at a short length so the areas that simply don’t grow hair become less apparent in comparison to those that do.

 So You Have Split Ends

-One of the main causes of split ends in your beard is a lack of sebum oil, which is a natural oil produced by glands in your body.
+One of the main causes of split ends in your beard is a lack of sebum oil, which is natural oil produced by glands in your body.
 These glands can only be so big and produce the same amount every day.
 Every guy is different, but at some point, your beard will get so big that there won’t enough sebum oil to cover it all.
 This causes the tips of your beard to miss out on those sweet nutrients.
 To help combat that, you can use some beard oil to keep the whole thing moisturized and help mimic what your body is already trying to do.

 Another cause could be that you are trying to dye your beard.
 The chemicals in hair dye dry out the follicles and your skin.
 Using it frequently can cause a lot of damage to your beard.
 That doesn’t mean you can’t dye your beard.
-It just means that you need to properly take care it each time you do it, and on a regular basis.
+It just means that you need to properly take care of it each time you do it on a regular basis.
 You also don’t want to be using a shampoo meant for your hair in your beard.
 They don’t have the same ingredients, and it can really damage your beard as well.